k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 #  Error Handling

-In Broadway, the Error Handling mechanism can be used to assign an **Error Handler** to any [Stage](19_broadway_flow_stages.md) of a flow.
+Broadway Error Handling mechanism handles the exceptions in a flow using **Error Handlers**.

+An error handler be either an [Actor](03_broadway_actor.md) or an [Inner flow](22_broadway_flow_inner_flows.md) and it can be assigned to any [Stage](19_broadway_flow_stages.md) of a flow.
+This is recommended to use Inner flows as error handlers when the same error validation is required in several flows or in several Stages of a flow.

 Any [Actor](03_broadway_actor.md) can act as an error handler whereby the Actor's logic is validated by the error handler.
 If the selected error handler is a [**JavaScript** Actor](actors/01_javascript_actor.md), custom logic can be included in the **script's** input parameter.

+The Actor's logic is validated as follows:

 - When an error handler returns true, the flow continues.

 - When an error handler returns false, the flow stops.

-Errors can also be handled using an [Inner flow](22_broadway_flow_inner_flows.md) functionality.
-This is recommended when the same error handler validation is required in several flows.

 ### How Do I Add an Error Handler to a Stage?